 Tip #2: A fair vehicle allowance factors location-based costs.

-If an organization is based in one region, and all the employees live and work in that area, then one single vehicle allowance amount might be fair to them.
-But if an organization has employees working in multiple states or across the country, those employees will be subject to different location-based cost differences.
+If an organization is based in one region and all its employees live and work there, then one vehicle allowance amount might be fair to them.
+However, if the organization has employees working in multiple states or across the country, those employees will be subject to location-based cost differences.

-Gas prices vary from city to city and state to state.
-So do auto insurance premiums.
-Many other costs differ from place to place, including maintenance costs, taxes, and license and registration fees.
+Gas prices and auto insurance premiums vary from city to city and state to state.
+Other costs, including maintenance costs, taxes, and license and registration fees, also vary.

-If an organization operates within one region, then it is possible to calculate the expense needs of the employees based on the kinds of prices they are paying for these business vehicle expenses.
-But if the organization is widespread, a more varied approach to the vehicle allowance is necessary in order to deliver a fair amount to everyone.
-That is another strength of FAVR vehicle allowances – they are calculated based on the zip code of each employee.
+If an organization operates within one region, the expense needs of its employees can be calculated based on the prices it pays for business vehicle expenses.
+However, if the organization is widespread, a more varied approach to the vehicle allowance is necessary to deliver a fair amount to everyone.
+That is another strength of FAVR vehicle allowances—they are calculated based on each employee's zip code.

 [Read more: Everything Your Business Needs to Know about FAVR]